 [Regulation 13 amended in Gazette 30 Jun 2011 p.
 2672.]

-14. Infringement notices, offences and modified penalties for etc.
+14. Infringement notices

 (1) The offences specified in Schedule 3 are offences for which an infringement notice may be issued under Part 2 of the Criminal Procedure Act 2004.

 (2) The modified penalty specified opposite an offence in Schedule 3 is the modified penalty for that offence for the purposes of the Criminal Procedure Act 2004 section 5(3).